-The Whatcom Regional Transportation Study conducted in 2018 revealed that vehicular trips personal automobiles and trucks - make up 80 percent of trips in the Whatcom region.
-Aside from a return trip back to home, work and errands account for the majority of trip making purposes.
+The Whatcom Regional Transportation Study conducted in 2018 revealed that vehicular trips - personal automobiles and trucks - make up 80 percent of daily trips in the Whatcom region.
+Work, errands, and return trips to a person's residence Aside from a return trip back to home, work and errands account for the majority of trip making purposes.
 Vehicle occupancy in Whatcom County averages 1.61 persons per vehicle trip.
 Work and work-related trips have the lowest vehicle occupancy rates with 1.17 persons per vehicle in the City of Bellingham and 1.32 persons per vehicle for the rest of Whatcom County.
 Conversely, trips for meals and shopping have higher than average occupancy with 1.95 and 1.77 persons per trip, respectively.
 (RSG, 2019)